Comparing Religions

 Do all religions make coherent claims?
 In other words, do they all say things that make sense?
 Certainly not.
 For example, Muslims believe that the Quran is true, but it says the Bible is true and incorruptible… and the Bible contradicts core Muslim beliefs.
 Atheists do not believe God tells us what is right and wrong, but they normally believe everyone ought to do good, especially to animals.

-Every worldview is accused of contradictions and incoherence by the others, but we have to be careful to not jump to conclusions.
+Every worldview is accused of contradictions and incoherence by the others, but we have to be careful not to jump to conclusions.
 If there is a reasonable possible explanation for what is said to be a contradiction, ignore it.
 Take the parts of the Bible where there are different accounts of the Jesus’s resurrection.
 One says there was an angel present, and the other that there were two angels.
 I’m the same way, my friend Jim and I might easily tell a story of running into our friend John and his wife in two different ways: I could mention that we saw John, and Jim could mention that we saw John and his wife.
 Neither is a lie or wrong.

 Determining the coherence of every aspect of a worldview can require a lot more investigation than reading a few articles.